 If the upper eyelids require surgery, usually excess skin is removed from the area and the upper eyelid fold is recreated with or without ptosis surgery.

 Often the lower eyelids are just a reflection of the descent of the cheeks with age.
 Fat bags may need to be tucked in, and skin tailored if necessary.
-The lower lid area is then softened by elevating the cheek or some fat, just as it was when you were younger.
+The lower lid area is then blended by elevating the cheek or some fat.

 Why are the eyes so important?

 We may quickly jump to other features on the face but it’s always the eyes we focus on.
 If someone doesn’t look you in the eye when talking to you it can be a little disturbing to some.
 So what if we feel our eyes look tired, or asymmetric, or we can’t see properly because the skin touches or falls over our eyelashes, or our eyelid itself droops and interferes with vision?

 The eyes are one of our most important features.